-Dame Amelia was appointed a Dame Commander of the British Empire in the 2010 Queen's Birthday Honours List for services to the financial services industry, in addition to being awarded the CBE in 2002, also for services to the financial industry.
-She received The Prince of Wales's Ambassador Award in 2004.
-Dame Amelia, a British and American citizen, has a degree in History from Wellesley (BA 1978) and a law degree from the University of Virginia (JD 1983).
+Dame Amelia was appointed a Commander of The Royal Victorian Order (CVO) in the Queen's 2018 Birthday Honours.
+Dame Amelia was appointed a Dame Commander of the British Empire (DBE) in the 2010 Queen's Birthday Honours List for services to the financial services industry, in addition to being awarded the CBE in 2002, also for services to the financial industry.
+She received The Prince of Wales's Ambassador Award in 2004 and an honorary degree from the American University in London (Richmond) in 2006.

+Dame Amelia, a British and American citizen, was born in Boston, Massachusetts, USA in 1956.
+She has a degree in History from Wellesley (1978) and a law degree from the University of Virginia (1983).
 She was admitted to the New York Bar in 1984.